 The challenge faced by built environment professionals today is to build more sustainable communities through development that integrates economic, social and environmental goals.

-External speakers give guest lecturers and presentations to our Urban Studies students while students also hear from and interact with industry professionals during the various field trip opportunities.
+External speakers give guest lectures and presentations.
+Students also hear from and interact with industry professionals during the various field trip opportunities.